Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their

 It is a requirement that we identify the key barriers to success for their disadvantaged children.
 We must also demonstrate how the Pupil Premium spending plan is linked to these barriers.

 Our Pupil Premium lead and Designated Teacher for Looked After Children is Mrs Amy Cooper.
-Our Governor responsible for our Pupil Premium and Looked After Children is Mrs Helen Pinches.
+For Autumn 2022, our Governor responsible for our Pupil Premium and Looked After Children is Mr Brian Roe.

 At Crestwood Park, we believe there is no such thing as a typical 'pupil premium child'.
 We believe that each child must be treated on an individual basis and the support given must be tailored to met their needs.

 Our Pupil premium Strategy sits alongside our School Improvement Plan and if you read both documents you will see many overlaps and commonalities.
 This is because we see our Pupil Premium strategy as part of our whole school aim and ethos; it is not a 'bolt on' plan but instead an aspect of our ultimate aim to provide the very best educational experience for ALL the children in our community.